Children in Need Special Contribution

 When teachers and chidlren create stories together, they engage in quality interactions that stimulate language development.

 Storytelling is one of the oldest forms of human communication and academics around the world agree that it’s a hugely effective pedagogical tool in the development of language.
-Findings from innumerable research studies show that storytelling supports the learning of first languages, second languages and foreign languages, regardless of developmental stage or background. (e.g. Isbell, Sobol, Lindauer & Lowrance, 2004; Cameron, 2001).
+Innumerable research studies show that storytelling supports the learning of first languages, second languages and foreign languages, regardless of developmental stage or background. (e.g. Isbell, Sobol, Lindauer & Lowrance, 2004; Cameron, 2001).

 • Good language and communication skills are the best route to later academic success.